Astor63/TPS-Mods/Gears Upgrade/Items/Shields/Black Hole On Steroids/ReadMe.md

 - Should be compatible with most other mods, as long as they do not touch the Legendary Nova Shield (see *know issue* just below).

-- **Know issue:** I noticed that a part (mainly the low capacity coupled with the quick recharge effect) of the improvement done at the *Black Hole* apply to another Maliwan Legendary Shield, the *Supernova* and -unintentionally!- makes it even better... so I won't try to fix it.
+- ~~**Know issue:** I noticed that a part (mainly the low capacity coupled with the quick recharge effect) of the improvement done at the Black Hole apply to another Maliwan Legendary Shield, the Supernova and -unintentionally!- makes it even better... so I won't try to fix it.~~ Solved by making a *Supernova Missing Material Fix* (available in *Fixes*)

 ### To do:

+- [x] Fix the *Supernova* issue.
 - [ ] Well... it seems to work correctly, so nothing I guess?

 ### Note: